Dr. Anna Bradshaw (née Odby)

 Case examples

-Provided expert evidence on UK sanctions law in support of legal proceedings in New Zealand, Targa Capital Limited v Westpac New Zealand Ltd [2023] NZHC 230
+Provides expert evidence on UK sanctions law in support of legal proceedings including in Targa Capital Limited v Westpac New Zealand Ltd [2023] NZHC 230 (New Zealand).

-Represents designated persons in pending sanctions challenges in the UK, EU and Canada and successfully represented an EU-sanctioned individual in annulment proceedings brought in the EU General Court in Sabra v Council (Case T-249/20)
+Represents applicants in sanctions designations challenges securing removals in the UK, EU, Australia and Canada including in in Sabra v Council (Case T-249/20).

-Represents interested parties in applications for seizure of frozen assets in proceedings worldwide and related sanctions compliance advice
+Represents interested parties in applications for seizure of frozen assets in proceedings worldwide.

-Advises and represents entities in connection with internal and external investigations into suspected financial and trade sanctions and export control breaches and related money laundering offences, including compliance with reporting obligations
+Conducts internal investigations and represents subjects of external investigations into suspected financial and trade sanctions and export control breaches and related money laundering offences, including compliance with reporting obligations.

 Financial crime

-Represents high-profile individuals and corporates challenging bank account freezes and closures based on financial crime risk assessments
+Represents high-profile individuals and corporates challenging bank account freezes and closures.

 Related expertise